Table of Contents

 Common sources of sodium include table salt, processed foods, and meals from restaurants.[11]
 Although the body requires only a small amount of sodium for proper function, most people typically consume far more than is necessary.[12]

-Current health guidelines suggest limiting sodium intake to 2300 mg per day3.
+Current health guidelines suggest limiting sodium intake to 2300 mg per day.[13]
 Certain groups, such as individuals with high blood pressure, may need to consume even less.
 Checking food labels helps to monitor sodium consumption.

 The Calcium-Sodium Interplay